|

 In the process, I've

-slowly grown the SkyLines flock from 5 ewes to its present
+slowly grown the SkyLines flock from 5 ewes to as many as 100 high quality ewes and their lambs.
+I'm

 committed to sharing this hard-won experience with others